PythonOptimizers/cysparse/doc/source/installation.rst

 See Robert Bradshaw's `answer <https://groups.google.com/forum/?hl=en#!topic/cython-users/cOAVM0whJkY>`_.
 See also `enhancements distutils_preprocessing <https://github.com/cython/cython/wiki/enhancements-distutils_preprocessing>`_.

-**If** you modify the templated code, some dependencies might be missing (and this is a **bug** you can report) in the (generated) ``setup.py`` file and require manual intervention, i.e. recompilation.
-The easiest way to go is to recompile everything from scratch.
+**If** you modify the templated code, some dependencies might be missing in the (generated) ``setup.py`` file and require manual intervention, i.e. recompilation.
+The easiest way to go is to recompile everything from scratch [#missing_dependencies_generated_templates]_.
 First delete the generated files:

 ..  code-block:: bash